 These employees are required to maintain a Time and Effort Worksheet or to account for their time under a substitute system.
-Employees must prepare time and effort reports at least monthly to coincide with the district pay periods.
-Such reports must reflect an after-the-fact distribution of 100 percent of the actual time spent on each activity and must be signed by the employee and their immediate supervisor.
-Charges to payroll must be adjusted to coincide with preparation and submittal of the interim expenditure report required for TEA discretionary grants.
+The district has been approved by the TEA to use the Substitute Time and Effort system.
+If not using a substitute system, employees should prepare time and effort reports at least monthly to coincide with the district pay periods.
+Such reports should reflect an after-the-fact distribution of 100 percent of the actual time spent on each activity and must be signed by the employee and their immediate supervisor.
+Charges to payroll should be adjusted to coincide with preparation and submittal of the interim expenditure report required for TEA discretionary grants.